amrita40/Multi-Agent-AI-System/README.md

 ## Features

 - **Automatic Format & Intent Classification:**
-  Detects if input is a PDF, JSON, or Email, and classifies its business intent (e.g., Invoice, RFQ, Complaint, Regulation).
+  Detects if input is a PDF, JSON, or Email,and voice notes and classifies its business intent (e.g., Invoice, RFQ, Complaint, Regulation).

 - **Agent-Based Processing:**
   - **JSON Agent:** Extracts and reformats structured data, flags anomalies or missing fields.